idris-lang/Idris-dev/docs/guides/type-providers-ffi.rst

     module Main
     import Providers
     %language TypeProviders
-    %provide (FDevT : FTy) with getDevT
+    %provide (DevTBitWidth : BitWidth) with getDevT

-    -- interpFTy translates a foreign type to the corresponding idris type DevT : Type
-    DevT = interpFTy FDevT -- on most systems, DevT = Bits64

-    -- We can now use DevT in our program and FDevT in our FFun expressions!
+    -- We can now use DevTBitWidth in our program! main : IO ()
+    main = putStrLn $ "size of dev_t: " ++ show DevTBitWidth